flozoemartin/SR/README.md

 # Antidepressant use during pregnancy and miscarriage: a systematic review and meta-analysis

-> Smith S, Martin FZ, Rai D, Forbes H. Association between antidepressant use during pregnancy and miscarriage: a systematic review and meta-analysisBMJ Open 2024;14:e074600. doi: 10.1136/bmjopen-2023-074600
+> Smith S[^*], Martin FZ[^*], Rai D, Forbes H. Association between antidepressant use during pregnancy and miscarriage: a systematic review and meta-analysisBMJ Open 2024;14:e074600. doi: 10.1136/bmjopen-2023-074600

 **Background** Literature surrounding the association between antidepressant use during pregnancy and miscarriage is conflicting.
 We aimed to conduct a systematic review and meta-analysis of studies among pregnant women regarding the association between exposure to antidepressants during pregnancy and the risk of miscarriage, compared with pregnant women not exposed to antidepressants.